Help Yourself or Someone Else Being Bullied

 Protect Yourself from Cyber-Bullying

 Bullying does not always happen in person.
-Cyber-bullying is a type of bullying that happens online or through text messages or emails.
+Cyber-bullying is a type of bullying that happens online through social media, text messages or emails.
 There are things you can do to protect yourself.

 - Always think about what you post.
 You never know what someone will forward.
 Being kind to others online will help to keep you safe.
 Do not share anything that could hurt or embarrass anyone.